GoogleChrome/web.dev/src/site/content/en/blog/launch-handler/index.md

 home screen or the app drawer of the device.
 But when you think about it, there are many other ways a launch can happen:

-- The app can be launched as the result of a share action when it is a [share target](/web-share-target/).
+- The app can be launched as the result of a share action when the app is a [share target](/web-share-target/).
 - A user may have clicked a file in their file explorer and decided to open it with the PWA, which acts as a [file handler](/file-handling/).
-- If the PWA has registered as a [protocol handler](/protocol-handling/), the PWA may launch as a result of a matching protocol.
+- If the PWA has registered as a [protocol handler](/protocol-handling/), the PWA may launch as the result of a matching protocol.
 - The PWA may also be launched as a result of a click on a [push notification](/push-notifications-overview/) or an [app icon shortcut](/app-shortcuts/).